 Partial exchanges are allowed, but tax must be paid on the net boot realized.

-Check with your local tax adviser.
+Check with your local tax adviser, but generally yes.

-Disqualified persons are those who have a relationship: Attorney, CPA, banker within 2 years prior to closing of relinquished property, other than with respect to representing them on the closing of the relinquished property.
+Under the IRCa QIis an independent party who facilitates the exchange.
+The QI cannot be the taxpayer or a disqualified person.
+Disqualified persons are those who have a relationship: Attorney, CPA, or banker who represented the taxpayer within 2 years prior to closing of relinquished property, other than with respect to representing them on the closing of the relinquished property.

 The QI holds the proceeds to prevent the taxpayer from having actual or constructive receipt of the funds.